Things Not to Do in Phuket

 - 11. Don’t ride elephants

 Just like in any country, there are few customs everyone should respect and a few things you should not do in Phuket.
-Some are petty and casual, some are serious and could lead to real trouble.
-If you are familiar with Thailand you probably know and respect those rules, even the untold ones.
-Many of them seem so obvious and common sense, we shouldn’t even have to mention them.
+Some are petty and casual; some are serious and could lead to real trouble.
+If you are familiar with Thailand, you probably know and respect those rules, even the untold ones.
+Many of them seem so obvious and common sense; we shouldn’t even have to mention them.
 And yet, it is well known that people often do things outside their country they would never consider in their own.
 So if you know about the rules listed below and respect them already: well done!
 If you don’t, maybe you should think about it.

 Also, let’s add that Patong is not really Thailand, so it’s a little more easy-going than the rest of the island, but once you go out Patong, people will seriously frown at you!

 2. Don’t wear your shoes in a temple

 Leaving your shoes outside is well known and you probably already know that because you remember seeing a bunch of shoes abandoned in front of houses and temples.
 If you think about it, it does make a lot of sense not to bring the outside dirt inside your own home, especially in Thailand where people tend to sit or even eat on the floor.
 If you stayed in Thailand long enough, you might even start doing it back in your home country yourself!

 Note that nowadays, you don’t need to take off your shoes in most shops or offices, but a decade ago it wasn’t unusual to remove them to enter some offices!
-In doubt, look in front of the shop: if there are shoes, do it too… or just ask 🙂
+In doubt, look in front of the shop: if there are shoes, do it too or ask 🙂

 3. Don’t visit a temple with short clothes